grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* [ ] and also draw anything out of post-production that applies to the whole world
 * [ ] Possible story (though not series) title:
 	* The Salted wound
+		* (referring to the never-healing damage from the ramming at the beginning)
+	* The Mouse's Wheel
 	* Echoes in the Deep / Echos From the Deep
-	* (referring to the never-healing damage from the ramming at the beginning)
 * Making the call: the pursuing sub is advanced diesel-electric, not nuclear.
 	* They occasionally run on the surface to recharge as well.
 	* (in later stories, snorkels and nuclear subs come into play, but those are not widespread technologies yet)